machaao/gpt-j-chatbot/README.md

 ## Notes / Additional Resources ##
 * Please note that this document isn't meant to be used as a guide for production environment setup.
-* Please note to get a downloadable APK for your character, please contact us at [connect@machaao.com](mailto:connect@machaao.com)

 [![Gitter](https://badges.gitter.im/messengerx-io/community.svg)](https://gitter.im/messengerx-io/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)